 Hi, I’m Renee

-I am the founder of Get a Geek In Your Pocket, a personalized WordPress Maintenance and Security service that helps bloggers and website owners.
+I’m the founder of Geek in Your Pocket, a WordPress maintenance & security service for non-techie website owners.

 Yesterday, I was enjoying the day with my step-son as he went to get his first car.
 It’s been a big few months since he moved back in with us, he got his driver’s license and now he’s purchased his first car.